 model Battery

 Interfaces.PositivePin p42, n42;

 ElectricalBus bus;

 equation

 connect(p42, bus.p42); // Adds new electrical pin

 connect(n42, bus.n42); // Adds another pin

-end Battery;

 '''

-- expandable connectors can only be connected to other expandable connectors. - One connector in the connect equation must reference a declared component and the (other) undeclared component is handled as follows: - The expandable connector instance is automatically augmented with a new component having the used name and corresponding type. - If the undeclared component is subscripted, an array variable is created, and a connection to the specific array element is performed. - If the variable on the other side of the connect equation is input or output the new component will be either input or output to satisfy the restrictions in Section 9.3.
+- One connector in the connect equation must reference a declared component and the (other) undeclared component is handled as follows: - The expandable connector instance is automatically augmented with a new component having the used name and corresponding type. - If the undeclared component is subscripted, an array variable is created, and a connection to the specific array element is performed. - If the variable on the other side of the connect-equation is input or output the new component will be either input or output to satisfy the restrictions in Section 9.3.
 [If the existing side refers to an inside connector (i.e. a connector of a component) the new variable will copy its causality, i.e. input if input and output if output, since the expandable connector must be an outside connector].
 For an array the input/output property can be deduced separately for each array element.

-If a connect equation references a potentially present variable, or variable element, in an expandable connector the variable or variable element is marked as being present, and due to the paragraphs above it is possible to deduce whether the bus variable shall be treated as input, or shall be treated as output in the connect equation.
+If a connect equation references a potentially present variable, or variable element, in an expandable connector the variable or variable element is marked as being present, and due to the paragraph above it is possible to deduce whether the bus variable shall be treated as input, or shall be treated as output in the connect equation.